Brett Swain (actor)

 Brett Swain is an Australian actor and comedian.

+Early life

+Swain started his career in entertainment at Dracula's Cabaret in the mid 1980’s performing sketches, singing and dancing, as well as playing guitar and drums.

+Career

-Television career
+Television

-Swain played Kim Timmins on the Australian soap opera Neighbours from 2005.
+Swain played Kim Timmins on the Australian soap opera Neighbours from 2005 to 2007.
 He had previously appeared in Neighbours as John Swan, the duck hunter who killed Kerry Bishop in 1990 and in 1992 as builder Buzz Wade and 1993 as a horse racing commentator.
 At the time, he was the real life partner of former Neighbours actress Marcella Russo (who played Liljana Bishop).
 He also started in TV series Fergus McPhail.
 In 2008, Swain starred in Nine Network's Underbelly as Tibor Cassadae.